Yadin Kaufmann: The Palestinian Internship Program

 In 2020, PIP launched The Palestinian Mentorship Program (PMP), which connects Palestinian business leaders and entrepreneurs with experienced talent in Israel, the US, Europe, and the Gulf.
 As of June 2022, PMP has connected 58 Palestinian businesspeople with Mentors.

+In November 2024, Kaufmann commented in a CTech (Calcalist) investigative report on efforts to create a Palestinian tech hub in East Jerusalem, alongside Mahmoud Khweis of Jinnovate.
+He emphasized, “It’s very important for us here in Israel to help develop our neighbors’ economies and reduce the huge gaps that exist between us and the Palestinians in terms of wealth and opportunity.”

 Breaking the Impasse

 Kaufmann is a member of Breaking the Impasse (BTI), a World Economic Forum (WEF)-backed advocacy group of Palestinian and Israeli businesspeople (founded by Palestinian businessman Munib al-Masri and Israeli high-tech entrepreneur Yossi Vardi) lobbying political leaders to advance the Israeli-Palestinian peace process.

 Kaufmann has spoken on behalf of BTI at WEF-sponsored events including at the group's launch event at the Dead Sea, Jordan in 2013 and at Davos, Switzerland in 2014.

 Writing and public speaking

 In 1978, Kaufmann and his then-girlfriend (now wife), Lori Banov Kaufmann wrote Summer ’79 in France.
 They then wrote The Boston Ice Cream Lover’s Guide, which was published by Addison-Wesley in 1985.

 In 2004, Kaufmann co-founded (with Mark Bernstein) Hundreds of Heads Books to publish a series of books that help people through life’s biggest challenges, based on advice and entertaining experiences collected from hundreds of people across the US who have "been there, done that".
 Their best-selling book How to Survive Your Freshman Year is in its 6th edition.

 Kaufmann has written op-ed articles about his professional activities, especially relating to the role Israel can play in promoting Palestinian private sector technology-related enterprise.
 In 2017, he wrote a feature article in Foreign Affairs entitled, “Start-Up Palestine: How to Spark a West Bank Tech Boom.”
 He has also published articles in the Times of Israel and Haaretz.
 When studying for a J.D. at Harvard Law School, Kaufmann was an editor of the Harvard Law Review.

 He has spoken at forums including TEDx Rome, StartupGrind Ramallah, Seeds of Peace, American Israel Public Affairs Committee (AIPAC) and DLD Tel Aviv.